bkraad47/QantasTechnicalTest/README.md

 ## Installation

-1. Currently pointing to a free mysql database, however the variables need to be moved to the environment in `function.js`, then run the scripts in `dbScripts.sql`, if not you can use the test db.
+1. Currently pointing to a free mysql database, however the variables need to be moved to the environment in `function.js`, then run the scripts in `dbScript.sql`, if not you can use the test db.
 2. Download the GIT Repository
 3. In the directory run the command `npm install` to install all dependencies
 4. Make sure port `3000` is free on your machine